 Louis F. Burke is proud to announce the publication of Alternate Dispute Resolution in the Futures Industry.
 Alternate Dispute Resolution in the Futures Industry addresses in detail how arbitration arises, the types of disputes that are covered and the main forum for hearing the disputes The National Futures Association ( NFA ).
 The book also covers reparation proceedings before the Commodity Futures Trading Commission ( CFTC ).
 Of significant importance, Alternate Dispute Resolution in the Futures Industry addresses the 2 year statute of limitations for claims arising under the CEA.
 Alternate Dispute Resolution in the Futures Industry is intended for Lawyers, Accountants, Traders, institutions, other professionals and potential users of the NFA arbitration and CFTC reparation forums both domestically and in any country where customers use US based brokers.
 The book is available for purchase at Amazon.com and Juris Publishing.

-Louis F. Burke PC is primarily engaged in commodities/futures litigation before federal and state courts, arbitration proceedings before securities and commodities exchanges and their regulatory counterparts such as the National Futures Association, and administrative proceedings before the Commodity Futures Trading Commission (“CFTC”) and the Securities and Exchange Commission (“SEC”).
-The Firm has acted as counsel in over 100 arbitration hearings before the National Futures Association, FINRA, AAA, and exchanges.
-The Firm also handles federal and state court litigation and the firm has represented several lead plaintiffs in class actions involving manipulation of the commodity futures markets.
-The Burke Firm has worked on class action commodities/futures cases that have resulted in settlements aggregating approximately $300,000,000.
+Louis F. Burke PC is a boutique law firm with attorneys specializing in securities, futures, and commodities litigation.
+The Firm represents clients in federal and state courts, arbitration proceedings before securities and commodities exchanges and their regulatory counterparts, e.g., the National Futures Association (“NFA”) and the Financial Industry Regulatory Authority (“FINRA”).
+The firm also represents clients in administrative proceedings before the Commodity Futures Trading Commission (“CFTC”) and the Securities and Exchange Commission (“SEC”).
+The Firm has acted as counsel in over 100 arbitration hearings before the NFA, FINRA, AAA, and exchanges.
+The Firm’s representations include several lead plaintiffs in commodity market manipulation class actions.
+The Firm has been involved in commodities, futures, and securities class action cases that have resulted in settlements aggregating approximately $300,000,000.

-Mr. Burke has been appointed to be co-chair of the Class Action and Derivative Suits committee of the Section of Litigation of the American Bar Association.
+Mr. Burke has been appointed to be co-chair of the Alternative Dispute Resolution committee of the Section of Litigation of the American Bar Association.

-For over 25 years, the Firm has successfully represented investors, brokers, brokerage firms and hedge funds in cases where losses have occurred.
+For over 25 years, the Firm has successfully represented investors, brokers, brokerage firms and hedge funds.